JonHPC/Nanobiotics/README.md

 # Nanobiotics
 <br>
-Created by myself in 3 days during the 2020 Qurantine Jam
+A classic "Shoot 'em up" created in 3 days during the 2020 Qurantine Jam
 <br>
 You can play it at: https://teabunnystudios.itch.io/nanobiotics